WE ARE WHAT WE PRETEND to BE: THE FIRST and LAST WORKS by Kurt Vonnegut

 The story is about a recently orphaned teenaged boy who goes to live on a relatives farm.
 He already has a college scholarship to learn music but it all is at risk because he can't seem to get the hang of how to get along with his relative that runs the farm - an old guy nicknamed "The General".

-The second story is the beginning of a book about a George Carlin-type stand-up comic named If God Were Alive Today.
+The second story is called If God Were Alive Today.
+This story is actually the beginning of an unfinished book about a George Carlin-type stand-up comic.
 The comic has several mental issues, including drug, alcohol and sexual problems.

 Of the two stories, I think Vonnegut's first one is clearly superior.
 It doesn't sound like a Vonnegut story and feels much more like a John Steinbeck story but it is pretty good.
 I would rate it 4 out of 5 stars.